Logitech/vr_ink_sdk/code/unreal_sample_project/readme.md

 ## How to use

-Keep in ming that this SDK is a reference implementation rather than a toolbox.
-While you are more than welcome to re-use parts of this (provided you follow the terms of this repository's licence), we this project as a simple example.
+Keep note that this SDK is a reference implementation rather than a toolkit.
+While you are more than welcome to re-use parts of this (provided you follow the terms of this repository's licence), we supply this project as a simple starter example only.

-Unzip [LogiPenUnrealSDK.zip](https://github.com/Logitech/labs_vr_pen_sdk/releases) somewhere on your machine and double click on `LogiPenUnrealSDK.uproject`.
-Unreal Engine will then open the project and, after compiling everything, you should be able to try out the Logi Pen in UE4!
+Unzip [LogiPenUnrealSDK.zip](https://github.com/Logitech/labs_vr_pen_sdk/releases) file on your machine and double-click on `LogiPenUnrealSDK.uproject`.
+Unreal Engine will then open the project, and after compiling everything, you will be able to try out the Logi Pen in UE4!
 Make sure to use VR Preview, as shown below:

 ![Play in VR](./../../resources/unreal/vr_preview.png)

 ## Content

-This section describes the main components, pieces of code, blueprints, and assets contained in this SDK.
+This section describes the main components, pieces of code, Blueprints, and assets contained in the SDK.

 ### Pen models